evalstate/mcp-webcam/README.md

 NPM Package is `@llmindset/mcp-webcam`.

-Will add Smithery instructions once package published and tested by myself.

 Takes a single argument to set the Port for the embedded Express server.

 Default port is `3333` (to avoid conflict if using with Inspector).